53 Great Gifts For a Tennis Player

 Often used to protect expensive gut and delicate multifiliment strings, string savers go in between the strings when they cross, reducing friction and therefore wear.
 They can reduce feel very slightly, as well as increasing tension, so you might consider stringing a pound or so lighter.
 You only need to add them near the sweet spot where most balls are hit and string wear is most pronounced.
 Used by pros like Roger Federer and Pete Sampras who often strung with natural gut.

-Babolat string savers come with an applicator and can increase string life by up to 50%.
+Babolat String Savers come with an applicator and can increase string life by up to 50%.
 Used just for the sweet spot area, this pack should be good for at least two stringings.

 Strings